 Milk & Cookie Happy Hour at Sassafras Bakery in Worthington: Weekdays from 3-5pm, get a free glass of milk or cup of coffee with purchase of a cookie.

 Ice Cream or Frozen Yogurt shops.
 Too many to name, but there’s probably one right around the corner from you.
 It’s never too cold for ice cream.

 Road trip to Cincinnati and find 20+ things to do with kids

-Explore sea life at Newport Aquarium near Cincinnati, featuring the new Jim Henson’s Splash & Bubbles Reeftown Adventure.
-Coming next, the new Freshwater Falls exhibit will be opening in April.
+Explore sea life at Newport Aquarium near Cincinnati, featuring the new Jim Henson’s Splash & Bubbles Reeftown Adventure, Freshwater Falls exhibit, and more.

 SPI Discovery Play Space in Mount Vernon has tons of activities for all ages, included a special tech area for teens.
 There are climbing structures, separate play area for toddlers, art activities, experiments, and creative play.
 Admission is just $3.